AzureAD/microsoft-authentication-library-for-dotnet/tests/devapps/MSI/HelperService/MSIHelperService/readme.md

 ---
-title: Managed identities for Azure resources Testing
+title: How to effectively test Managed identities on Azure resources
 description: An overview of the managed identities for Azure resources test framework and setup.
 services: MSAL
 author: gljohns